girlscript/winter-of-contributing/Datascience_With_Python/Data Analysis and Visualization/Introduction to MySQL with Python/README.md

 - Creating a Database
 - Createing a Table
 - Inserting Records in a Table
-- Altering
+- Altering records in a Table
-- reading records in a table
+- reading records in a Table
-- updating records
+- Updating records
-- sorting records
+- Sorting records
 - Deleting